LucasZamprogno/GitHub-Monitor/README.md

 ## Privacy

+The only domains on which the tracker will record any specific information are GitHub, Google, and StackOverflow.
+On all other pages, the only thing that can be recorded is the domain name.
+Within those three specific domains, gazes and interaction with certain elements, for example a line of code, will record details about the element being looked at.
+For these specific elements there are privacy options to remove or obfuscate the content saved.

-The extension does allow configuation of what data is saved.
-To see what DOM elements are tracked, take a look at the target objects at the top of contentScript.js.
+To see which DOM elements are tracked, take a look at the target objects at the top of contentScript.js.
 Any with a descriptor as the value will only save that string.
-All the special cases will have information recorded based on the getTargetDescription function.
+All the special cases will have information recorded based on its case in the getTargetDescription function.

-Information gathered by the content sript may be later discarded or redacted based on the privacy settings.
+Information gathered by the content sript may be later discarded or obfuscated based on the privacy settings.
 This happens in the privacyFilter function in background.js.

 ## Components